mibuthu/wp-event-list/src/readme.txt

 * some import improvements
 * set standard import date format to mysql dateformat
 * some speed improvements
-* updated some dates and daterange helptexts and added german translations
+* updated some dates and daterange help-texts and added german translations
 * added finnish translation (thanks to jvesaladesign)

 = 0.7.4 (2015-05-16) =